100mslive/100ms-docs/common/faq.md

 ### We have decided to use your tool for our Livestream product we are building.
 What are the next steps for us to get started?

 You can start with our [documentation](/docs).
-We also recommend checking out our github for open source [sample SDKs](https://github.com/100mslive) that can aid in initial integration; Here is a piece on our [live streaming capabilities](https://www.100ms.live/interactive-live-streaming).
+We also recommend checking out our GitHub for open source [sample SDKs](https://github.com/100mslive) that can aid in initial integration; Here is a piece on our [live streaming capabilities](https://www.100ms.live/interactive-live-streaming).

 ### Do you have any resources for designers that lets them know what parts of the video player are easily configurable so they can make designs for how they want the video player to look?